 Step 28 – Deceased Estate Administration Guide

-This step explains everything you need to know about taxes Beneficiaries may incur and how to best structure the estate for distribution taking into account the tax implications.
+This step explains everything you need to know about taxes on inheritance that Beneficiaries may incur and how to best structure the Estate for distribution taking into account the various tax implications.

-While you wait for the Grant of Probate or Letters of Administration from the Supreme Court, you can use this time to develop an understanding of the tax implications relating to the deceased estate.
-Australia has no inheritance tax in place since its abolishment in 1979.
-However, the deceased person’s estate assets may still be subject to certain taxes.The following should be thought about before progressing:
+While you wait for the Grant of Probate or Letters of Administration from the Supreme Court, you can use this time to develop an understanding of the tax implications relating to the Deceased Estate.
+Australia charges no inheritance tax since its abolishment in 1979.
+However, the deceased person's Estate assets may still be subject to certain taxes while being administered or upon transfer to Beneficiaries or sale by Beneficiaries.The following should be thought about before progressing:

 - understand the types of taxes that may apply;